 Time efficiencies can also be achieved due to information being centrally stored and collated – ready for much quicker and smoother procedures.

-The ability to record incidents at source can improve the speed and accuracy of reporting, while offline working gives access to record incidents even when no signal is available.
+The ability to record incidents at their source can improve the speed and accuracy of reporting, while offline working gives access to record incidents even when no signal is available.
 All your records automatically sync to the cloud-based system when the employee’s mobile device reconnects to a cellular or Wi-Fi connection, ensuring nothing goes unreported or lost.
 Say goodbye to missed incidents or forgetting to fill out reports when you move to the newest, most versatile EHS software.

 Even if the five aforementioned reasons to switch to EHS software sound alluring, you may still not be seeing any true fault in your current system.
-Spreadsheets have always been a useful and inexpensive program for the business world.
-In fact, still use spreadsheets as their main method of internal communication.
+Spreadsheets have always been a useful and inexpensive program for the business world, after all.
+In fact, many companies still use spreadsheets as their main method of internal communication.
 But are they still fit for purpose of reporting and data collection when it comes to EHS?

 - Spreadsheets are difficult to use – especially on mobile devices